dnovac/dnovac/README.md

 My name is Dan Novac and I'm a Software Developer.
 Professional experience with the **Technologies & Tools** listed below.

-⚡ Learner, wanderer, foodie, geeky.
-I like to travel and to collect things.
+⚡ Learner, wanderer, foodie.
+I like to travel and collect things.

 I write on my [Blog](https://daninovac.com) and you can find me tweeting  ![Twitter Follow](https://img.shields.io/twitter/follow/daninovac)